Daltron/NotificationBanner/README.md

 pod 'NotificationBannerSwift', git: => 'https://github.com/Daltron/NotificationBanner'
 ```

-Then add `import NotificationBannerSwift'` at the top of each file you use NotificationBanner in your project.
+Then add `import NotificationBannerSwift` at the top of each file you use NotificationBanner in your project.

 #### Swift 4.2